snapframework/snap-website/templates/tutorials/heist.md

 ## Heist Templates

+Heist is an XML templating engine based loosely on ideas from the Lift Web Framework.
+It functions as a bridge between your web application and its views.
+Heist templates are XML fragments that are not required to have a single root element.
+Heist uses hexpat, a haskell interface to the Expat XML library, for fast XML parsing and manipulation.

+Heist is being developed by the Snap Team in conjunction with Snap, but Heist is a completely standalone library with no dependencies on Snap.
+Snap itself is also template-agnostic and does not depend on Heist.
+In the future, we are planning to use Heist in higher-level Snap functionality, but the core Snap infrastructure and web server will remain free of Heist dependencies, leaving the choice of templating engine up to the user.
+That said, we strongly encourage you to use Heist in your Snap applications so you can take full advantage of Snap's capabilities.

 Heist templates serve two primary design goals.
 First, they facilitate the separation of the view from the other aspects of your application.
 Second, they provide abstraction capabilities that allow you to avoid repeated template code.
 This allows you to follow the DRY principle (Don't Repeat Yourself) in the development of your application views.

 Heist has two primary template abstraction constructs: bind and apply.
 They are implemented as specialized XML tags.